A clear explanation, with diagrams, of how a central air conditioner cools a house by cycling refrigerant through its system.

 But how does the evaporator coil get cold in the first place?
 That is where refrigeration principles come into play.
 Every air conditioner has three main parts: a condenser, an evaporator, and a compressor.
 With a typical “split system,” the condenser and the compressor are located in an outdoor unit; the evaporator is mounted in the air-handling unit, which is often a forced-air furnace.
 With a “package system,” all of the components are combined in a single outdoor unit that may be located on the ground or on the roof.)

 Refrigerant circulates through copper tubing that runs between these components.
 This refrigerant receives and releases heat as it raises and lowers in temperature, changing from liquid to gas back to liquid.
 The refrigerant is especially cold when it begins to circulate through the indoor coil.

 As the air handler pushes warm air across the coil, the refrigerant absorbs so much heat from the air that it turns into vapor.
 As a vapor, it travels to a compressor that pressurizes it and moves it through the outdoor coil, which jettisons the heat.
 A fan also helps to dissipate the heat.
 The refrigerant then passes through an expansion device that converts it to a low-pressure, low-temperature liquid, which returns to the indoor coil.
 And so the cycle goes.

-This FREE service will help you find a qualified local AC professional.
+Or, you can call our service partner, HomeAdvisor.
+Their FREE service will help you find a qualified local AC professional.

 Call for free estimates from local pros now: